|LENNOX-BROWN:||General Assistance Department. Number One speaking.|

 When I was about 12 years old, one of my classmates would often talk like Humbert Snetherswaite, one of the regular characters from the series played by Tommy Read.
 Humbert, a pensioner, has a speech impediment - and makes a splash sound with every word containing an "s".
 (A bit hard to describe, so click this link.)
 I asked my friend Michael why he spoke like that in class and he told me it was Humbert Snetherswaite from "The Men from the Ministry" broadcast on Springbok Radio on a Saturday evening.
 (We had no TV in South Africa then - the early 70's)

 Eager to know who he was referring to, I tuned in the next Saturday evening and took an instant liking to the programme and appreciated the humour.
 Later, another friend, Russell - who had by this time also become an avid listener - told me he'd met John Simpson (Number One) who had been to their home to install a dictaphone for his mother.
-They got talking, and John informed Russell that they record the programme (and others like "Father, dear Father", "Friends and Neighbours" and "The Navy Lark" at the studios in Durban.
+They got talking, and John informed Russell that they record the programme (and others like "Father, dear Father", "Friends and Neighbours" and "The Navy Lark") at the studios in Durban.
 Needless to say, I had my mother telephone and make a booking for us to attend a recording one Thursday evening.

-The day finally came (we had to book a month or two in advance) and I walked into the studio for the first time that evening and joined about 150 other people as the audience at the recording.
+The day finally came (we had to book a month or two in advance) and I walked into the studio for the first time joining about 150 other people as the audience at the recording.
 It was amazing to see the actors behind the voices from the radio, and although I couldn't see very well from where we were sitting, I was hooked, and told my parents we had to come back, and get there early next time so we could sit in the front.

 The programmes were so popular, as we left, another 150 people would be waiting outside to take our seats for the recording of another 2 episodes of "Friends", "Navy", "Father" or whatever was on the air at the time.
 Over the years, Tom Meehan had many "live" comedy shows on Springbok Radio, (not to mention the many, many other programmes he and Barry produced).